MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Apply a fully automated key-rotation process that runs periodically within the solution.

- - Use [key near expiry notification](/azure/key-vault/keys/how-to-configure-key-rotation#configure-key-near-expiry-notification) to get alerts about upcoming expirations.
+ - Use the [key near expiry notification in Azure Key Vault](/azure/key-vault/keys/how-to-configure-key-rotation#configure-key-near-expiry-notification) to get alerts about upcoming expirations.

 ## IaaS-specific considerations when using VMs